 An AF may subscribe to notification of the group status changes for the 5G VN group as described in clause 5.20.

-The DNN, S-NSSAI provided within 5G VN group data cannot be modified after the initial provisioning.
+The DNN, S-NSSAI, User Plane Security Policy provided within 5G VN group data cannot be modified after the initial provisioning.

 In this Release of the specification, the home network of the 5G VN group members is same.